 He started out in nuclear engineering but after taking an intro to materials science class switched his major to materials science.
 “There was that ‘AHA!’ moment during class where I just knew this is what I wanted to do,” said Dr. West.
 “I wanted to study metals and composites.”
 In 1979, he received his undergraduate degree and began working on his Master’s.
 Upon his graduation in 1982, he started his career with a local engineering firm, S&ME.

 But after a year Dr. West decided to pursue his passion for teaching and returned to NC State to get his doctorate degree, which he received in 1989.
 He became a lecturer in the Department of Materials Science and Engineering before moving on to Materials Analytical Services where he worked until 1997.
-That is when Dr. Tom Culbreth, ISE professor, long-time friend and clogging mate, asked Dr. West if he would like to start a furniture testing lab at NC State.
+That is when Dr. Tom Culbreth, ISE professor, a long-time friend and clogging mate, asked Dr. West if he would like to start a furniture testing lab at NC State.

-In the beginning, the testing lab was setup in a small, windowless room in a building on Hillsborough Street.
+In the beginning, the testing lab was set up in a small, windowless room in a building on Hillsborough Street.
 This was not exactly the most ideal situation.
 So in 2007, when they asked Dr. West if he’d like to bring the lab back onto campus, he did not hesitate.

 The testing lab, which has come a long way since its start in 1997, performs a wide variety of tests against BIFMA safety and performance standards.
 It is one of the few facilities that still performs these services for furniture companies all over the country.
 Students in the ISE Department played a role in building the custom machines that test the furniture.

 One of the biggest reasons Harvey loves working in the ISE department is the diversity and variety of projects.
 Another reason he loves it here?
 “I get to break things for a living,” he states, laughing.